CENDARI/documentation/source/user/atom.rst

 Currently, it is foreseen to provide a browse by period function; it will be enabled only later.
 The reason why it is not yet there is simply that the majority of archival holdings described have been produced in the same period, i.e. 1914-1918.

-**Why do labels provided in the "Subjects" and "Places" categories not correspond to all the archival holdings available?**
+**Why do labels provided in the :menuselection:`Subjects` and :menuselection:`Places` categories not correspond to all the archival holdings available?**

 All the entries have been produced manually.
 Therefore it depended on the decision of the describing person to add subjects and places labels where she or he decided this to be appropriate.
-Therefore, the categories “Subjects” and “Places” correspond not to archival description, only to a part of the descriptions produced by the MM teams and WW1 historians.
+Therefore, the categories :menuselection:`Subjects` and :menuselection:`Places` correspond not to archival description, only to a part of the descriptions produced by the MM teams and WW1 historians.
 In many cases these categories are not filled at all.
 If users think these descriptions would be helpful, they can fill in these fields by themselves, where appropriate.
-This can be done by entering an archival description after having logged in, click on "edit" at the foot of the page, click on "Access points", start writing the appropriate Subject or Place in the field given (note: you have to wait for some one or two seconds after having started typing since the subjects and places already available in the system show up), and after having chosen or typed manually the appropriate subject or place click on "Save" at the foot of the page.
+This can be done by entering an archival description after having logged in, click on :menuselection:`edit` at the foot of the page, click on :menuselection:`Access points`, start writing the appropriate Subject or Place in the field given (note: you have to wait for some one or two seconds after having started typing since the subjects and places already available in the system show up), and after having chosen or typed manually the appropriate subject or place click on :menuselection:`Save` at the foot of the page.

 **Why is there no comprehensive search tree in a hierarchical order?**